rubenvannieuwpoort/floating_point/README.md

 ## Why are denormals not supported?

 I plan to make a VHDL-based hardware implementation, and denormals are a pain in the ass to implement in hardware.
 For this reasons, many hardware implementation do not support denormals.
-I might add *some* support later, but probably not.
+I might add support later, but I probably won't.
 You're always welcome to open a pull request, though.

 ## Usage example